 - A Will: The most basic instrument in an estate plan, it sets forth your wishes regarding the distribution of your property upon your death.

 - A Medical Directive (Living Will): This legally binding document expresses your wishes regarding whether you want or do not want life-sustaining or “heroic” medical care if you become terminally ill or are permanently unconscious.

 - Power of Attorney: This gives a person you name the legal authority to act on your behalf.
 A Durable Power of Attorney gives the person you name the authority to manage your property and/or make health care-related decisions for you should you become incapacitated.

 - Trusts: Developing a trust allows you to designate a person (a trustee) who will administer your property or assets for the benefit of your beneficiary or beneficiaries.
 Trusts are powerful instruments that allow you to put conditions on the distribution of your assets after your death, may reduce taxes, help avoid probate, and may protect your assets from creditors or lawsuits.
-There are many types of trusts, and estate planning attorney Katharine Tate can discuss which ones will be of greatest benefit to you.
+There are many types of trusts, and estate planning attorney Katharine Tate can discuss which ones will be of greatest benefits to you.

-Get the peace of mind that comes from having a well-crafted estate plan.
+Get the peace-of-mind that comes from having a well-crafted Estate Plan.

 To learn more about how we can help you, please call us at (509) 994-1599 or contact us online to set up a time to discuss your needs and options.
 We serve clients throughout Spokane County and surrounding areas.